Yoga tourism: Reception

-Youthful Westerners' sometimes naive spiritual quests to India, and the many varieties of ashram and yoga on offer to them, are gently satirised in the Mindful Yoga instructor Anne Cushman's novel Enlightenment for Idiots.
+Young Westerners sometimes make spiritual quests to India, and the multiple varieties of ashram and yoga on offer to them are gently satirised in the Mindful Yoga instructor Anne Cushman's novel Enlightenment for Idiots.

 Elizabeth Gilbert's 2006 memoir Eat, Pray, Love, now also a romantic Hollywood film, describes her experiences in an Indian ashram on her journey of self-discovery.
 Gilbert is thought to have stayed in the Siddha Yoga ashram Gurudev Siddha Peeth in Maharashtra; the film's "Pray" section was set in Ashram Hari Mandir at Pataudi, near Delhi.